 Purchase Tickets Online

-FONZ members: Check your May 1 or May 3 email from FONZ for instructions on accessing your discounted tickets.
-If you joined or renewed on May 1 or later, please check your email confirmation for this information.
+FONZ members: Check any copy of FONZ's weekly Zoo Friends e-newsletter sent on May 7, 2019 or later for instructions on accessing your discounted tickets.
+If you have just joined FONZ, please check your email confirmation for this information.
 Not a member?
 Join today.

 Purchase Tickets at the Zoo